 - In consequence, we make no promises that any particular way in which you may wish to use data obtained from the Register is lawful, whether in our jurisdiction or yours.
 You should always check the conditions imposed by the official source from which we have obtained the data.
 We will make sure that a link to each source is provided so that you may do this.

 - Where data has been supplied to us through our site or an API by someone who has signed up to our contributor terms (see under “Contributions”) below, we permit you to use any such data under the same licence as the rest of our website.
-To the extent that the supplier of the data may have any database right in the data, we license that to you under the Open Database License.

 - You are forbidden from using any data obtained from the Danish Central Business Register for unsolicited marketing.
 If you permit others to use any such data, you must impose a similar set of conditions on their use of the data as we have imposed on you.
 Further detail available from the Danish Central Business Register.